Skip to main content

 Customize chart information

-3. The label slot is defined with a child component.
-In this case the child component is used as it is (no formatting is applied).
+3. Slot is defined with a child component: The provided child component is used directly as the label, and no automatic formatting is applied.

 CodeSandbox